thoukydides/homebridge-skybell/README.md

 ### IFTTT Integration

+*(This particular example is of dubious benefit because the SkyBell IFTTT channel is typically slower than this plugin polling the SkyBell cloud directly.)*

 This plugin's webhooks can be invoked from an [IFTTT](https://ifttt.com/) applet.
 For example to trigger from [SkyBell IFTTT](https://ifttt.com/skybell) channel events an applet should be created as follows:
 * **If this**
   * *SkyBell HD*